DeloitteOptimalReality/LightOSM.jl/docs/src/defaults.md

 all further tags present on the original way are preserved, but not parsed to appropriate datatypes, but rather left as `String`.

 See [here](https://github.com/DeloitteOptimalReality/LightOSM.jl/blob/master/src/parse.jl#L4) for the full implementation of the `maxspeed` parsing, and [here](https://github.com/DeloitteOptimalReality/LightOSM.jl/blob/master/src/parse.jl#L56) for the full implementation of any `lanes` parsing.

+See [here](https://github.com/DeloitteOptimalReality/LightOSM.jl/blob/master/src/parse.jl#L228) for the full implementation on how the final values are selected.

 ### Railways
 The returned `Way` is guaranteed to have the following `keys`: